 3.25.
-“Total discharge energy for non-traction purposes”means the total amount of energy in kWh discharged from the battery for purposes other than traction to support the particular use case of a Category 2 vehicle and do not include air conditioning/heating for the cabin or other uses already present in categories 1-1 and 1-2.
+"Total discharge energy for non-traction purposes" means the total amount of energy in kWh discharged from the battery for purposes other than traction to support the particular use case of a Category 2 vehicle and do not include air conditioning/heating for the cabin or other uses already present in categories 1-1 and 1-2.

 3.26.
 "Odometer" means that part of the odometer equipment which indicates to the driver the total distance recorded by the vehicle since its entry into service.

+3.27.
+"State of charge (SOC)" means the indicated value of the residual capacity in a battery available to be discharged expressed as a percentage and as indicated to the vehicle operator.

+[3.28.
+"Part B family identifier" means a unique code of Battery Durability family as defined in paragraph 6.1.2. of this GTR.]

 4. Abbreviations

+BMS Battery Management System

 DPR Declared Performance Requirement

 MPR Minimum Performance Requirement